xdividr/dreamcloud-docs/styleguide.rst

 Use "example.com"
 ^^^^^^^^^^^^^^^^^

-For illustration purposes, we corrected hundreds of instances where 'your- doman.com' , 'mydomain.com', or 'domain.com' (and many other variations) were used to show domain examples in the knowledge base.
+For illustration purposes, we corrected hundreds of instances where 'your-domain.com' , 'mydomain.com', or 'domain.com' (and many other variations) were used to show domain examples in the knowledge base.
 We always change this to "example.com" which is an official domain for illustrative examples in documents.
 Never use the other variations of 'domain.com' as they are often real websites, typically from competitive companies.

 Remove extra empty spaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^